Package Maintenance Guide

 Working with branches

-Each Fedora release is represented by a branch in the git repository.
+Each Fedora and EPEL release has a corresponding branch in the git repository.
 You can switch between them like this:

 fedpkg switch-branch rawhide